fredfeng/CS292C/projects/proj2/README.md

     ```
     which will build the documentation for the project.
 You can view the documentation by opening `_build/default/_doc/_html/index.html` in your browser.
 The documentation will be extremely important, since they explain what each module does and what functions are provided to you.
 In general, you should **not** read the code implementing the provided functions, but instead rely on the documentation to understand how to use them.

-3. Review the lecture slides on DPLL and CDCL, and read through [this PDF](https://www.cs.princeton.edu/~zkincaid/courses/fall18/readings/SATHandbook-CDCL.pdf), which contains a complete description of the CDCL algorithm (more detailed than the lecture slides), as well as several extensions that are implemented in the starter code.
-You should carefully read this PDF, work through all contained examples, and have a good understanding of the following sections before you write any code:
+3. Review the lecture slides on DPLL and CDCL, and read through [this definitive paper on CDCL](https://www.cs.princeton.edu/~zkincaid/courses/fall18/readings/SATHandbook-CDCL.pdf), which contains a complete description of the CDCL algorithm (more detailed than the lecture slides), as well as several extensions that are implemented in the starter code.
+You should carefully read this paper, work through all contained examples, and have a good understanding of the following sections before you write any code:
    - Sections 4.1-4.5, which explains the core CDCL algorithm
    - Section 4.5.2-4.5.4, which explains important extensions that make CDCL work in practice.

-    The starter code will use similar terminology to the PDF.
+    The starter code will use similar terminology to the paper.

 Post any questions you have in the `#proj2` Slack channel.